lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 ![Volume discounts](../image/vol_discounts.png)

-With linked memberships, organizations affiliated with VIP MP can combine their affiliations with other affiliations to secure better discounts.
+With linked memberships, organizations affiliated with VIP MP  can combine or aggregate their licenses or transactions with their affiliates to secure better discounts.
 For example, _Organization A_ has 70 licenses and falls into Discount Level 3, as indicated in the previous table. _Organization B_ has 31 licenses and gets 5% discount defined for Level 2.
 By combining these organizations through linked membership, now they have 101 licenses and qualify for level 4 (15%) discounts.

 You can include offers for all volume discounted price levels and scaled pricing models.
 The following table lists the discount tiers for transactions of all consumable-based products, such as Adobe Sign: